lancedb/vectordb-recipes/tutorials/Chat_with_csv_file/README.md

 * Integration with Pandas: Passes search results to a pandas DataFrame agent for further processing.

-* Uses LangChain and OpenAI for AI-driven data interaction.
+* Uses LangChain and OpenAI LLM .

 ## Quick Start
 Install dependencies: